 - 16. The European landscape is a mixed bag of differing collective redress mechanisms.
-There is the opt-in model, as illustrated, for example, by Sweden's Group Proceedings Act 2002.
-60 The legislation was originally contemplated as an opt-out procedure, but this was changed in the final enactment, such that group members must apply to the court to be included within the group.
+There is the opt-in collective action model, as illustrated, for example, by Sweden's Group Proceedings Act 2002.63 The legislation was originally contemplated as an opt-out procedure, but this was changed in the final enactment, such that group members must apply to the court to be included within the group.
 A further opt-in model of note is the newly-enacted Italian Azione collettiva risarcitoria, included as Article 140 of the Codice del Consumo, which came into force on 30 June 2008. - 17.
-There is, on the other hand, the opt-out model, as illustrated by Spain's Law of Civil Judgment 1/2000, which commenced on 1 January 2001, and Portugal's Right of Proceeding, Participation and Popular Action, No 83/95 of 31 August 1995, both of which permit actions on behalf of unidentified group members. - 18.
-There are also the recent bi-model class action regimes of Denmark, set out in the Administration of Justice Act, Pt 23, Act No 181/2007 and Norway, under its Civil Procedure Code; both of which have only been in force since 1 January 2008.
+There is, on the other hand, the opt-out model, as illustrated by Spain's Law of Civil Judgment 1/2000, which commenced on 1 January 2001, and Portugal's Right of Proceeding, Participation and Popular Action, No 83/95 of 31 August 1995, both of which permit actions on behalf of unidentified group members.

+62 Victorian Law Reform Commission, Civil Justice Review, (March 2008) (Report No 14) at 12 and 521 - 561

+63 Commenced on 1 January 2003.

+- 18. There are also the recent bi-model class action regimes of Denmark, set out in the Administration of Justice Act, Pt 23, Act No 181/2007 and Norway, under its Civil Procedure Code; both of which have only been in force since 1 January 2008.
 Both regimes stipulate opt-in to be the main model.
 They both however permit the use of an op-out collective action where the court is satisfied that certain conditions arise.
 In Denmark's case, for example, the prerequisites are that the individual claims of group members are low value, and the opt-in model is considered to be an inappropriate method of dispute resolution.
-In other words opt-out is permitted in order to increase access to justice according to the first of the three principles identified by Lord Woolf (cited infra).

-59 Victorian Law Reform Commission, Civil Justice Review, (March 2008) (Report No 14) at 12 and 521 - $\begin{array}{c} 561 \\ ^{60}$ Commenced on 1 January 2003.

-- 19. On a different note again, the Netherlands' model is one which deals is based on collective settlement agreements arising out of mass torts, such as 'mass disaster accidents', 61 whereas the German system is one which provides an example of a situation-specific regime, e.g., its Kapitalanleger-Musterverfahrensgesetz (The Act on the Initiation of Model Case Proceedings in Respect of Investors), introduced due to the inability of the then state of the German civil justice system with 17,000 claims brought by investors against Deutsche Telekom AG.
-62 - 20.
+In other words opt-out is permitted in order to increase access to justice according to the first of the three principles identified by Lord Woolf (cited infra). - 19.
+On a different note again, the Netherlands' model is one which deals is based on collective settlement agreements arising out of mass torts, such as 'mass disaster accidents', 64 whereas the German system is one which provides an example of a situation-specific regime, e.g., its Kapitalanleger-Musterverfahrensgesetz (The Act on the Initiation of Model Case Proceedings in Respect of Investors), introduced due to the inability of the then state of the German civil justice system with 17,000 claims brought by investors against Deutsche Telekom AG.
+65 - 20.
 There are also European jurisdictions which have no generic collective action specifically for damages thus far, such as Ireland.
-Although the Irish Law Commission recommended the introduction of a GLO regime in 2005.
-63
+Although the Irish Law Commission recommended the introduction of a GLO regime in 2005.66

-61 The Act on Collective Settlement of Mass Damages, which commenced on 27 July 2005.
+64 The Act on Collective Settlement of Mass Damages, which commenced on 27 July 2005.

-62 Commenced on 1 November 2005.
+65 Commenced on 1 November 2005.
 For a discussion see, Sturner, Model case proceedings in the capital markets - tentative steps towards group litigation in Germany, 26 Civil Justice Quarterly (2007) 250.

-63 Irish Law Commission, Multi-Party Litigation, (LRC 76-2005) at 69ff.
+66 Irish Law Commission, Multi-Party Litigation, (LRC 76-2005) at 69ff.
 Its original recommendation was for the introduction of a new class action procedure: see Irish Law Commission (LRC CP 25-2003) at 59.
 For a jurisdiction-by-jurisdiction survey of Europe see: BEUC, Private Group Actions: Taking Europe Forward (8 October 2007, X/049/2007 also see Stuyck (2007).
-For further details on the Australian, Canadian and American class action regimes, see: R Mulheron, The Class Action in Common Law Legal Systems: A Comparative Perspective (Hart, Oxford, 2004).
+For further details on the Australian, Canadian and American class action regimes, see: Mulheron, The Class Action in Common Law Legal Systems: A Comparative Perspective (Hart, Oxford, 2004).